MortonArb-CollectionsValue/OccurrencePoints/README.md

  >INPUTS:<br>
  > ~ List of target taxa with synonyms (target_taxa_with_syn.csv)<br>
- > ~ [GlobalTreeSearch](https://tools.bgci.org/global_tree_search.php) country-level distribution data for target genera (globaltreesearch_country_distribution.csv); must download data for each genus then compile manually<br>
+ > ~ [GlobalTreeSearch](https://tools.bgci.org/global_tree_search.php) country-level distribution data for target genera; must download data for each genus individually and place files in "inputs/known_distribution" folder<br>
  >
  >OUTPUTS:<br>
  > ~ List of target taxa with native country distribution from GTS and IUCN RL added (target_taxa_with_native_dist.csv); RL also has some introduced country distribution data that is added<br>
- > ~ RData file with country and state polygon data from 'rnaturalearthhires' package and U.S. county polygon data from census.gov (admin_shapefiles.RData)
+ > ~ RData file with country and state polygon data from "rnaturalearthhires" package and U.S. county polygon data from census.gov (admin_shapefiles.RData)

 ## 2-0_get_raw_occurrence_points.R

  Provides manual instructions and code chunks for downloading and standardizing occurrence points from a variety of online databases.
 Standardization includes column selection and header names, taxon name format, and values in priority columns (database, basisOfRecord, establishmentMeans, year).
 Data from all sources can be pulled, or specific sources can be chosen individually.

  Global databases include:
- - Global Biodiversity Information Facility (GBIF) [auto download with 'rgbif']
+ - Global Biodiversity Information Facility (GBIF) [auto download with "rgbif"]
- - Integrated Digitized Biocollections (iDigBio) [auto download with 'ridigbio', or manual download to make sure all fields are captured]
+ - Integrated Digitized Biocollections (iDigBio) [auto download with "ridigbio", or manual download to make sure all fields are captured]
  - U.S. Herbarium Consortia (SERNEC, SEINet, etc.) [manual download; instructions provided in script]
- - Botanical Information and Ecology Network (BIEN) [auto download with 'BIEN']
+ - Botanical Information and Ecology Network (BIEN) [auto download with "BIEN"]

  National databases include:
  - Forest Inventory and Analysis (FIA) Program, USDA Forest Service [auto download with raw files pulled from web]
- - Biodiversity Information Serving Our Nation (BISON), USGS [auto download with 'rbison']
+ - Biodiversity Information Serving Our Nation (BISON), USGS [auto download with "rbison"]

  >INPUTS:<br>
  > ~ List of target taxa and synonyms (target_taxa_with_syn.csv); all target names (included synonyms) are searched<br>